IkayevAibar/starnavi/README.md

   ]
 ```

-● post unlike
+### ● post unlike
 ```
 DELETE method to /api/likes/<like_id>
 ```

-● analytics about how many likes was made.
-Example url
-/api/analitics/?date_from=2020-02-02&date_to=2020-02-15 .
-API should return analytics
-aggregated by day.
+### ● analytics about how many likes was made.
+API should return analytics aggregated by day.
 ```
 GET request to /api/analytics/?date_from=<date_from>&date_to=<date_to>
 ```

-● user activity an endpoint which will show when user was login last time and when he
+### ● user activity an endpoint which will show when user was login last time and when he
 mades a last request to the service.

 ```